 Could Ergot In Rye Be What Caused The Salem Witch Trials?

-Alright class we are going to take another spooky trip down the giant’s memory lane nearly 500,000 [microbial] generations ago where politics, religion, bratty kids, social injustices, and perhaps a microbe or two caused 25 people to lose their lives, accused of witchcraft!
+Alright class we are going to take another spooky trip down the giant’s memory lane nearly 500,000 [microbial] generations ago when politics, religion, kids, social injustices, and perhaps a microbe or two caused 25 people to lose their lives, accused of witchcraft!

 What Caused The Salem Witch Trials?

-So what caused the Salem Witch Trials some 50 years later, long after the fervor of witchcraft and wizardry lost its appeal to the European audience, and long before the appeal was reignited by “The Boy who lived”?
-Well, if you look at the current political field of the Giants you will see that politics, religions, and family feuds always seem to stir up the absurd and throw science to the wayside for personal gain and the excitement and fear that engrossed a community during a ‘witch hunt’
+So what caused the Salem Witch Trials?
+The trials occurred some 50 years after the fervor of witchcraft and wizardry lost its appeal to the European audience, and long before the appeal was reignited by “The Boy who lived”?
+Well, if you look at the current political field of the Giants you will see that politics, religions, and family feuds always seem to stir up the absurd and throw science to the wayside for personal gain and the excitement and fear that engrossed a community during a ‘witch hunt’.

 Student: But what was the politics?
 And why do they always put politics above science?